MaxlogiLee/NeOcean/README.md

 # Usage
 Once all files and environment configurations are ready, we can proceed to run the pipeline.
 ## Quick Run
+**It is recommended to use the shell script we provided for direct execution.**
 `nohup bash NeOcean.sh`